Alluvial Soil

 Occurring in the low portions of river valleys.

-Occurs in higher grounds, and in older floodplains.
+Occurs in higher grounds and in older floodplains.

-Is made up of coarser materials, and even pebbles and gravel.
+It is made up of coarser materials, and even pebbles and gravel.

 Layers underneath are covered with a hard layer of kankar (calcareous concretions).